ietf-scitt/draft-birkholz-scitt-receipts/draft-birkholz-scitt-receipts.md

 We adopt the terminology of [architecture](pointer) for Claim, Envelope, Transparency Service, Ledger, Receipt, and Verifier.

-> Do we need to explain or introduce them here?
+> [TODO] Do we need to explain or introduce them here?
 We may also define Tree (our shorthand for authenticated data structure), Root (a succinct commitment to the Tree, e.g., a hand) and use Issuer instead of TS.

 From the Verifier's viewpoint, a Receipt is similar to a countersignature V2 on a single signed message: it is a universally-verifiable cryptographic proof of endorsement of the signed envelope by the countersigner.